 Effectively integrated a voter engagement strategy into the organization and significantly increased voter turnout among low- and moderate-income communities.

 Reduced reliance on foundations (or any single source of support) by diversifying its fundraising strategies.

 Applications for the Frank I. Sanchez Award will be accepted by invitation only.
-The deadline for submission will be April 30th.
 If you wish your organization (or some other) to be considered, please contact our Executive Director, Mary Sobecki, at 419-872-1490.

 Our policy is to provide general operating support.

 Applications are accepted only through our online grantmaking system.

 Proposals are due by midnight on the deadline date.